filecoin-project/lotus-docs/content/en/docs/storage-providers/index-provider.md

    Start `daemon` and `miner` processes and await until they are fully started and ready.
 They are ready when the following commands succeed:

+    ```shell
-   `lotus-miner sectors list`
+    lotus-miner sectors list

-   `lotus-miner storage-deals list`
+    lotus-miner storage-deals list
+    ```

 7. **Start the `markets` process**

-   Start only the `markets` process and wait for the following log line in the markets process logs: `dagstore migration completed successfully`
+   Start only the `markets` process and wait for the following line in the markets process logs: `dagstore migration completed successfully`

-   This indicates that the list of shards that require initialisation have been queued for processing.
+   This indicates that the list of shards requiring initialization has been queued for processing.
 See [DagStore First-time Migration](https://lotus.filecoin.io/docs/storage-providers/dagstore/#first-time-migration) for more information.

 8. **Configure logging subsystems**